 Hello and thank you for visiting my blog!
-Come in out of the rain and sit down 🙂 My name’s Amanda Fairchild and I live in the West Midlands of England with one cat and a huge, aggressive Inner Critic.
+Pull up a chair and relax 🙂 My name’s Amanda Fairchild and I live in the West Midlands of England with one cat and a huge, aggressive Inner Critic.

 Partly thanks to my Inner Critic, I’m good at avoiding things.
-Finishing my novel, mainly, but I’m also excellent at avoiding exercise, gardening and household chores.
+Editing my novel, mainly, but I’m also excellent at avoiding exercise, gardening and household chores.

 I’ll always follow back blogs on the following subjects:

 - anything about creative writing / novel writing / writing advice / your writing journey